GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 In the reorder stage, out-of-order instructions find their place within the reorder buffer.
 The reorder buffer is structured as a 1R / 1W (one read, one write) memory and unlike a standard FIFO buffer the control of writes is directly orchestrated by the arriving instructions at the write port, each carrying a tag generated by the issue stage that acts as a unique write address.

-Writeback StageThe reorder buffer is accompanied by an additional memory that corresponds to each entry with a single bit, designating their validity status.
+The reorder buffer is accompanied by an additional memory that corresponds to each entry with a single bit, designating their validity status.
 During writes, this associated memory bit is set to mark the entry as valid, and during reads, it's cleared.
 The control of this memory closely mirrors that of the reorder buffer itself.
 A read pointer is employed to indicate the location of the next valid entry.

 During out-of-order writes, the validity bits within the memory are not necessarily continuous.
 Instead, gaps or holes may form, and the read pointer halts its progress when it encounters one.
 Meanwhile, other instructions can accumulate within the reorder buffer, waiting for the missing instruction to arrive and fill the hole.